stegua/stegua.github.com/source/_posts/2012-12-16-how-italian-commuters-discovered-or.markdown

 > Why to change a piece of software, if the previous one was working correctly?

+In Italy, soccer players have a motto: "_squadra che vince non si cambia_".
+Maybe at Trenord nobody plays soccer.

 ### MAIOR is back
 Likely, next week will be better for the 700,000 commuters, since OR experts from MAIOR are traveling to Milan to